atk4/core/docs/container.rst

     or the object itself.
 This will be called if :php:meth:`TrackableTrait::destroy` is called.

-.. php:method:: _shorten($desired)
+.. php:method:: _shorten($string $ownerName, string $itemShortName)

-    Given the desired $name, this method will attempt to shorten the length of your children.
+    Given the long owner name and short child name, this method will attempt to shorten the length of your children.
 The reason for shortening a name is to impose reasonable limits on overly long names.
 Name can be used as key in the GET argument or form field, so for a longer names they will be shortened.